- Chime Pro placed too close to router instead of between router and device

 Verify Chime Pro Extender Is Enabled

 Open Ring app and go to Devices then select Chime Pro.
 Tap Device Settings then tap WiFi Network.
-Ensure the setting shows Ring devices can connect through this Chime Pro.
+Make sure the setting shows Ring devices can connect through this Chime Pro.
 If this was disabled during setup the Chime Pro only works as a chime.
 Re-enable the setting and reconnect your Ring devices.

 Quick Solutions